gnoevoy/Ecommerce_and_Web_Analytics/Customers_and_products.md

-## Report Preparation for the New Manager
+## Customers and Products Analysis

 ### Context
 The recently appointed manager has requested an overview with key metrics of the company's products and customers for the previous and current years.
 As a Data Analyst, I was tasked with conducting exploratory analysis and present insights as a mini-report.